macekond/gooddata-ruby-doc/docs/connecting_to_gooddata.md

 ---
 id: connecting_to_gooddata
 author: GoodData
-sidebar_label: Connecting to Gooddata using login and password
+sidebar_label: Using login and password
-title: Connecting to Gooddata using login and password
+title: Using login and password
 ---

-Connecting to the GoodData Platform
+Connecting to Gooddata Platform
 -------

 You know how to jack in and how to write a simple program.
 Now it is